ZhangShiyue/EmailSum/README.md

 We collected the summaries of 2,549 Avocado email threads (see Avocado/summaries/EmailSum_data.json).
 We collected one more reference for each of the 500 email threads in the testing set after submission (see Avocado/summaries/one_more_reference.json).

-Avocado dataset's copyright is protected by Linguistic Data Consortium.
-So you need to first download Avocado from LDC and then prepare the data as below.

 * First, cd Avocado/